 From facilities to equipment, much of what our team uses is donated by generous businesses and community organizations.
 We are truly grateful to those who provide what we need to help kids compete and learn.
 In turn, T4SK provides training sessions which are held on college campuses where existing student swimmers, runners, and cyclists are invited to volunteer or intern with the Head Chapter Coach, who is also a local triathlete.
 Training sessions may also be held at a high school or gym when a college campus is not available.
 T4SK coaches are selected by reaching out to local triathlon communities.
 Each coach is responsible for training up to 10 kids and are required to submit background checks.
 With the help and support of local teachers, youth participants are introduced to the program.

 Tri4SuperKids relies on the leadership and support from local chapters.
 Chapter coordinators organize outreach through running and triathlon clubs, and events in local areas.
 They manage public relations and volunteer recruitment, and secure local sponsorship when possible.
 Chapter sizes are determined by the number of coaches and volunteers available to assist at pools.

-If you have any questions, or would like to get more information about setting up a chapter in your area, please use our contact form to send a message.
+If you have any questions, or would like to get more information about setting up a chapter in your area, please contact us by email.
 Thank you for your interest in Tri4SuperKids!

 We partner with corporations for matching programs, public campaigns, employee engagement and other fundraising ideas tailored to the business’ market and brand.
 Sponsorships are set up to cover the costs needed to support an individual child or to purchase individual items that go towards supporting a child.
 For an illustrated example of costs associated with supporting a child for triathlon training and participation, click here.